Oriental Cockroaches, Habitat Preferences and Control Strategies

 Can Pets Attract or Be Affected by Oriental Cockroaches?

 Yes.
 Your pets can attract them via leftover food, water bowls, and waste, and be affected by contaminated dishes, allergens, and pathogens.
 Clean daily, store food airtight, dry bowls, remove waste, seal entries, and use pet-safe controls.
+Maintaining hygiene around pet feeding areas is an often-overlooked element of prevention.

 What Professional Services Are Best for Severe Infestations?